seriousben/seriousben.com/content/links/postgresql-uuid-vs-serial-vs-identity.md

 Super interesting look the different way to generate a primary key in Postgres.

-The HN post has good comments about more benchmarks and ways not covered by the article. <a href="https://news.ycombinator.com/item?id=27345837">https://news.ycombinator.com/item?id=27345837</a>
+The HN post has good comments about more benchmarks and ways not covered by the article. [https://news.ycombinator.com/item?id=27345837](https://news.ycombinator.com/item?id=27345837)

 [Read more](https://www.cybertec-postgresql.com/en/uuid-serial-or-identity-columns-for-postgresql-auto-generated-primary-keys/)